 About the yards and streets bylaws

-The City requires that all yards and municipal property be maintained and clear of garbage, debris, furniture, appliances etc. Enforcement staff will be out in full force with blitzes during move-out to issue warnings and, where necessary, lay charges.
+The City requires that all yards and municipal property be maintained and clear of garbage, debris, furniture, appliances etc. Enforcement staff are able to issue warnings and, where necessary, lay charges.
 To avoid possible fines or trouble with your landlord, please be sure and discuss proper disposal of unwanted items with your roommates to work out strategies to deal with your garbage and unwanted items.
 Landlords: work with your tenants to maintain property standards and avoid possible clean-up costs (plus administration fees of $137.95).

 Tag extra garbage and sort recycling properly.

 The City has a one untagged garbage bag limit per week along with the ability to buy extra tags as required (see above).
 Failure to tag garbage bags may result in charges and garbage not picked up.
 Well-sorted recycling is always picked-up.
 Not sure where it goes?
-Use the waste-sorting lookup NEW: Fines can now be imposed on property-owners and landlords for illegal placement of garbage on City property by their tenants.
+Use the waste-sorting lookup.

 If you have any questions or wish to report violations of the Yards Bylaw or the Streets Bylaw, please contact the City at 613-546-0000 or email or by email email@example.com